datatrail-jhu/02_googlecloud/manuscript/07_slides.md

 ### Creating a Great Presentation

-Create a blanck presentation as we saw before.
+Create a blank presentation as we saw before.
 From here you can begin to:

 * Type in the dotted boxes to add text to your presentation
 * Add new slides to your presentation by clicking on the + sign in the top left-hand corner.